ph4mished/spectra/README.md

 ```

 # Features
-1. It also supports granular resets, Only what you close resets (foreground, background, or text styles) as well as one-for-all reset (reset).
+1. It supports granular resets, Only what you close resets (foreground, background, or text styles) as well as one-for-all reset (reset).
 2. Support for multiple color systems {basic ANSI colors, hex colors and 256-color Palette}.

 # Weakness